Skip to Content

 Low Down Payment Loans

 You don’t need to put 20 percent down to buy a home.
-There are loan programs available that don’t require out-of-pocket payments upfront.
+There are loan programs available from approved lenders that don’t require out-of-pocket payments upfront.
 Some states also offer government-sponsored programs to make low down payment programs even more affordable.

 Down Payment Loans & Tax Credits